Kim Min-jun (actor): Career

 Kim began his career as a model, then made a memorable acting debut as the rebel leader in Damo.
 He alternates playing romantic leads (In-soon is Pretty, Surgeon Bong Dal-hee, Romance Town, Beloved) with playing villains (A Love, Tazza, Hindsight).

 Under the name "DJ Vesper MJ," Kim has also been active as a club DJ since 2009.

 On December 20, 2012, Kim announced on his Twitter that he would be taking a temporary hiatus from acting.
 He returned to the entertainment scene three months later when actor Park Joong-hoon cast him in his directorial debut Top Star.

 In late 2013, he joined the reality/variety show I Live Alone, as well as the multicultural children's travelogue Coo Coo Class.

 Personal life

-Kim was married on October 11, 2019 to designer Kwon Da-mi, who is the elder sister of G-Dragon.
+Kim married on October 11, 2019 to designer Kwon Da-mi, who is the elder sister of G-Dragon.
 Their first child, a son, was born on 4 February 2022.